 Are you experiencing forearm pain?

 The forearm houses the muscles, nerves and tendons that control your hands, wrists, and elbows.
 If you’ve ever had the misfortune of having to go a day or more without use of your hands, you will appreciate how vital your forearms functions truly are!
-The following are common types of forearm pain.
+The following are types of pain associated with the forearm.

 Tingling or Burning Pain

 This is neurological pain.
-Pain coming from irritated nerves.
-Somewhere along the way, from where your nerve leaves your spine in your neck and travels down your arm to your forearm, there is a nerve that is getting stuck.
-Most likely due to adhesion (glue) formation from the day-to-day overuse of your forearm.
+Somewhere in the area where your nerve leaves your spine in your neck and travels down your arm to your forearm this nerve is getting stuck.

 By treating the root cause, the pain will go away, and your motion and strength can return to normal.
 It is not worth risking further damage.